 Our free online JPG to Word converter lets you transform images into editable DOCX documents.
 No registration or software to install.

 At Smallpdf, we streamline processes by removing unnecessary steps.
-Unfortunately, direct image-to-Word conversion isn’t possible, but our workaround achieves the desired result in under 6 steps.
+Unfortunately, direct image-to-Word conversion isn’t possible, but our workaround achieves the desired result in just 5 steps.
 Regardless of whether the original image was a scan or imported from your phone, our JPG to PDF converter will preserve the image quality as closely as possible.
+It also handles large file uploads with ease.

 Why Convert JPG to Word?